asobti/kube-monkey/README.md

     kube-monkey/mtbf: "2"
 ```

-That is a kube-monkey in dry run mode and an app that expects to lose a pod every second
+That is a kube-monkey in dry run mode and an app that expects to lose a pod on about one run
-weekday.
+day in two.
 See [Getting started](https://asobti.github.io/kube-monkey/getting-started/) for the
 walk through, including how to watch a real termination before you trust it with a live
 namespace.